section-engineering-education/engineering-education/articles/implementing-network-address-translation/index.md

 The `first address` is the least in the given address range.
 And, the `last address` is the highest address of that range.

-The netmask identifies the network to which of these addresses belong to, using the `ip nat inside source list ACL number pool NAT POOL` command to bind the ACL and the NAT Pool created.
+The netmask identifies the network to which of these addresses belong to, using the `ip nat inside source list [access-list] [number] pool [name]` command to bind the ACL and the NAT Pool created.

 In this case, the ACL number is `1`, and the NAT POOL is `LAN`.